EPCCed/archer2-intro-package/_episodes/06-safe.md

 In order to make the case to UK Government for continued support of supercomputing and HPC we need to collect research outputs from all the projects.
-The SAFE provides a mechanism for uploading DOI's and automatically gathering the output details based on the DOI's provide.
+The SAFE provides a mechanism for uploading DOI's and automatically gathering the output details based on the DOI's provided.
 You can also get reports out of SAFE to assist with submission to, for example, ResearchFish and for project reporting.
 You add DOI's to your choice of your projects in SAFE by using the *Your details - Publications* menu item.